Bankruptcy Petition - The Start of Bankruptcy

 Legal Effects of Bankruptcy Filing

 The bankruptcy filing has an immediate legal effect upon the debtor's property and upon his creditors.
 One effect is the creation of the bankruptcy estate, where the debtor's property — all his legal and equitable interests — is transferred to the exclusive jurisdiction of the bankruptcy court.
 Under most chapters, the bankruptcy estate is controlled by the trustee, who works for the benefit of creditors and carries out many of the duties required in bankruptcy.
-While the debtor keeps possession of the property, the trustee, using the bankruptcy process, will determine what the debtor gets to keep and what can be sold for the benefit of the debtor's creditors.
+While the debtor keeps possession of the property, the trustee, using the bankruptcy process, will determine what the debtor may keep and what can be sold for the benefit of the debtor's creditors.

 Because the bankruptcy estate is now under the control of the trustee and bankruptcy court, creditors cannot take action against the estate or the debtor unless it is through the bankruptcy court.
-Hence, the court can effect one of the main goals of bankruptcy — the equal treatment of unsecured creditors — by coordinating their actions through the centralized supervision of the court.
+Hence, the court can effect 1 of the main goals of bankruptcy — the equal treatment of unsecured creditors — by coordinating their actions through the centralized supervision of the court.
 Creditors are prevented from pursuing their own legal actions by the automatic stay.
 The automatic stay is invoked immediately by the bankruptcy filing, both in voluntary and involuntary cases.

-Because the automatic stay prevents any further action by creditors as long as the automatic stay is in effect, the statute of limitations that would have otherwise expired during the case is extended so that creditors are not deprived of their rights.
+Because the automatic stay prevents any further action by creditors while the automatic stay is in effect, the statute of limitations that would have otherwise expired during the case is extended so that creditors are not deprived of their rights.
 Their right to sue the debtor if the case is dismissed is extended by 30 days after the dismissal.
 However, if the statute of limitations only expires after the bankruptcy case is closed, then there is no extension of time.
 If the debtor receives a discharge of his debt, however, then the creditors are forever barred from trying to collect the debt by an injunction that supersedes the automatic stay.

 Because it takes time for the trustee to learn about the estate and the rights of the debtor, any time limitations on action that the debtor could have taken that would benefit the estate, which is now assumed by the trustee, will be extended.
 The trustee has 2 years from the filing to sue for the benefit of the estate and 60 days to take any other action.